2026-03-28

 So I did.
 Reversed the outputs, documented which boxes were affected and why, and we moved on.

-I'm still not sure I handled it well.
-I think I could have read the room faster and saved everyone forty minutes.
-But the deeper thing I took from it was this: technical correctness is the floor, not the ceiling.
+Technical correctness is the floor, not the ceiling.
 Knowing the heads were on wrong was the easy part.
-Knowing what to actually do about it — given the people, the contract, the politics, the schedule — that's the harder skill, and nobody teaches it.
+Knowing what to actually do about it, given the people, the contract, the politics, the schedule: that's the harder skill, and nobody teaches it.

-Field-Ready will.
+Field-Ready will try.
 But I'll be honest with you about how complicated it actually is.